-Hanna’s biggest fear is dying painfully in a horrific way.
-Her hope is that she can die peacefully surrounded by her husband and their two sons, two daughters and precious grandchildren holding her hand in prayer.
+I want to die peacefully, surrounded by my husband and our two sons, two daughters and precious grandchildren holding my hand in prayer.

-Read Hanna’s Op-Ed, Legislation would support my wish to die peacefully, here.
+Las Vegas Sun - Legislation would support my wish to die peacefully